-On this updated version of Microsoft Edge, you can have the browser to read PDF documents aloud using the option in the toolbar or invoking the Ctrl + Alt + R keyboard shortcut.
-Accessing the settings for Read aloud, you can change the voice and speed, and controls to play/stop, and jump to the previous and next line.
+On this updated version of Microsoft Edge, you can have the browser to read PDF documents aloud using the option in the toolbar (or invoking the Ctrl + Alt + R keyboard shortcut).
+Accessing the settings for Read aloud, you can change the voice and speed, and controls to play/stop, and jump to the previous and next paragraph.

 Other improvements working with PDF files include a new context menu with options to use highlighter, copy text, interface with Cortana, and add notes to the document.

-Starting with the Fall Creators Update, Microsoft Edge will allow to quickly pin sites to the taskbar, and users finally have a button to use the browser in full-screen mode from the main settings menu.
+Starting with the Fall Creators Update, Microsoft Edge allows to quickly pin sites to the taskbar, and users finally have a button to use the browser in full-screen mode from the main settings menu.

 It’s now possible to annotate EPUB ebooks using highlighter, underlining, and you can also add notes using the keyboard or pen.
 You can use these features by accessing the right-click context menu when selecting text, where you’ll also find an option to copy text and interact with Cortana.

 Finally, ebooks you purchase in the Windows Store will sync across devices along with your reading progress, notes, and bookmarks.